eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 opportunity to explore how `null` values are treated in Ceylon, which is quite different to what you're probably used to in Java or C#.

-Let's consider an overly-verbose example to start with (we'll get on to the more convenient form in a moment):
+Let's consider an overly-verbose example to start with.
+(We'll get to a more convenient form in a moment.)

     doc "Print a personalized greeting"
     void hello() {